Askuno API.

 malformed_api_key | 401 | Key format is invalid (wrong prefix or length). |

 insufficient_credits | 402 | Not enough credits for the requested call.
-Sign in or start an activated Askuno bounty from the bounty catalog. |
+Claim an Askuno-managed bounty mission or sign in to claim the workspace. |

 credits_exceeds_ceiling | 400 | Requested grant exceeds the per-mission ceiling. |